Thurgood Marshall Supreme Court nomination: Nomination

 Johnson announced the nomination in the White House Rose Garden on June 13, 1967, declaring that Marshall "deserves the appointment ...
 I believe that it is the right thing to do, the right time to do it, the right man and the right place."
 He also declared that Marshall, "has already earned his place in history, but I think it will be greatly enhanced by his service on the Court.

 Johnson announced that the American Bar Association had found Marshall to be "highly acceptable".
 Attorney General Clark praised Marshall as bringing, "a wealth of legal experience rarely equalled in the history of the Court."

 The public received the nomination favorably, and Marshall was praised by prominent senators from both parties.
-Reaction to the nomination in the press was relatively quiet given the nature of the nomination.
+Reaction to the nomination in the press was relatively quiet given the historic nature of the nomination.

 Senate Judiciary Committee review

 Marshall faced five days of questioning at hearings that were conducted over a several-week period.
 The hearings were held by the Senate Judiciary Committee on July 13, 14, 18, 19, and 24, 1967.
 The overall duration of hearings (5 days) was relatively long when compared to the hearings of most previous nominees that testified before the committee.